 LaunchPad contains resources for you and your students.
 In this tutorial, we'll take a detailed look at both types separately.
 Let's begin with student resources.
-Click here to go to the landing page of LaunchPad for Molecular Cell Biology.
+Click the following link to go to the landing page of LaunchPad for Molecular Cell Biology.

 What resources are available for my students?